tuzebra/simple-ecom-site/README.md

 **Requisite: NodeJS version 18+**

-From the _root_ for this project, run the following command:
+1. In the _root_ for this project, copy the file `.env.example` into new file named `.env`

+By default, the value of `VITE_API_DELAY = 1000`, causing a delay of 1 second for each API call (primarily for testing purposes to display the "loading" element).
+You have the freedom to adjust it by setting `VITE_API_DELAY = 0` in order to eliminate the delay.

+2. Then from terminal, run the following command:

 ```bash
 # using npm